teguhraisrahmadi/gcp-cloud-iam/README.md

 # Google Cloud Platform

-## Work Instruction for Create Custom Role in Google IAM
+## Work Instruction for Create Custom Role in IAM

 In this role I need permission for:
 - resourcemanager.projects.get